 Stress from the capture can reduce the walleye’s ability to heal naturally, and if you damage the slime coating in the process, you run the risk of that walleye contracting a severe bacterial or fungal infection on any cuts or scrapes it received while being caught and landed.
 As a responsible angler that practices catch and release, you want to try and ensure the walleye is returned to the water in the best possible condition so that it may continue to live and grow.

 As with most toothed fish, including sharks, walleye will lose and regrow their teeth naturally throughout their entire life.
 Their teeth start growing in their juvenile stage and will regrow as needed until the day the walleye dies.
 The teeth do not seem to regrow with any seasonal effects and instead can be replaced at any time throughout the year.

-When a walleye loses a tooth, a new one will grow into that place over several days to a couple weeks.
+When a walleye loses a tooth, a new one will grow in that place over several days to a couple of weeks.
 The process is somewhat slow.
 The teeth are layered similar to a shark and will slowly move into position as needed.
-This is to ensure the fish always has strong and healthy teeth to catch live fish which is the entire food item the walleye depends on.
+This is to ensure the fish always has strong and healthy teeth to catch live fish, which is the entire food item the walleye depends on.

 In order to ensure the fish has a stress-free and humane experience being released, you can remove the hook from the fish while it is still contained in a landing net.
 Leaving the body of the fish in the water will help protect the fish’s natural slime coat and keep their scales in good physical condition.

 The slime coat is the fish’s natural protective covering and will help prevent bacterial and fungal infections if they get abraded by the net or cut when being handled.
 The entire point of catch and release is to ensure the fish can live to be caught another day to give another angler the same enjoyment you just got from landing this amazing fish.
 This is the same for all fish, including bass, pike, and muskie.